ckipp01/chris-kipp.io/blog/intro-to-scala-flow-fields.md

   /** Given x and y coordinates we "GOTO" that part of the grid and then draw an
     * arrow showing the given angle.
     */
-  def drawLine(x: Double, y: Double, angle: Double, len: Double): Unit =
+  def drawArrow(x: Double, y: Double, angle: Double, len: Double): Unit =
     pushMatrix()
     translate(x.toFloat, y.toFloat)
     rotate(angle.toFloat)